TriesteCitizen/ctf-writeups/TryHackMe/Jax sucks alot..........….md

 <img width="720" height="384" alt="image" src="https://github.com/user-attachments/assets/5219ff6e-bbce-4269-a8b7-f9568d87a9bd" />

-As you can see when putting the session cookie into Cyberchef we realize that the value was Base64 encoded,
+As you can see when putting the session cookie into Cyberchef we realize that the value was Base64 encoded (which we can also recognize through the '==' at the end) and returns a JSON object.
+We are serializing data to fetch our session cookie.
+To abuse that vulnerability we can google for ways to abuse deserialization in node.js.
+An article was talking about the fact that insecure deserialization in node.js would have been in the OWASP top 10 in 2017.
+Attackers would be able to transfer payloads using serialized objects.
+This happens when integritiy checks are not in place, which totally is the case here.